Merkur Versicherung AG Relies on Garancy Identity Manager as Their Central Authorization Administration Tool

 Challenge

 Therefore, the insurance company decided in 2019 to introduce a central authorization management tool.
 The market was sounded out together with an external consulting firm.
 Three vendors were shortlisted out of an initial selection of ten.
-Beta Systems ended up on top with its Garancy® IAM Suite.
-In addition to the MIS (Merkur Information System), Lotus Notes, eWorkplace and Microsoft Active Directory (including other systems connected via these, e.g. an automatic mail generation solution) had to be integrated with the IAM software.
+Beta Systems ended up on top with its Garancy IAM Suite.
+In addition to the Merkur Information System (MIS), Lotus Notes, eWorkplace, and Microsoft Active Directory (including other connected systems, such as an solution for automatic mail generation) had to be linked to the IAM software.

 Implementation

-First step: Implement the role concept.
-Merkur Versicherung AG started to create a new role concept alongside the introduction of the Garancy® IAM Suite.
-Existing systems and IT authorization structures were assessed and cleaned up from the ground up.
+Implementing the role concept was the first step.
+While introducing the Garancy Suite, Merkur Versicherung AG started to develop a new role concept.
+Existing systems and IT authorization structures were thoroughly analyzed and cleaned up.

 Outcome

-With the introduction of the Garancy® IAM Suite, now new authorizations are only granted based on defined roles.
+With the introduction of Garancy, new authorizations are now only granted based on defined roles.
 The insurance company creates the roles in the Infoniqa HR system.
-Information such as the date of entry of employees, the department they work in and the position they hold there are of interest.
-Based on this data, each employee is assigned two basic roles: an organizational role and a business role (corresponding to the job profile).
+Information such as the date of entry of employees, the department they work in and the position they have are of interest.
+Based on this data, each employee is assigned two basic roles: an organizational role and a business role, corresponding to the job profile.
 The organizational role basically defines the department of the employee, while the business role describes their activities in detail.
 This classification was decided by IT in consultation with the system owners as well as with the division managers of the respective department.

 To pull off such a huge project during the pandemic solely via Webex was a remarkable achievement.